With its wide diversity of scenery and its extensive coastline Scotland is home to a wide range of birds & animals and marine life.

-Scotland has two National Parks (Loch Lomond and the Trossachs, and the Cairngorms) and its many National Nature Reserves are great places to start — but don’t forget to keep your eyes open in places such as Holyrood Park in Edinburgh and Kelvingrove Park in Glasgow.
+Scotland has two National Parks (Loch Lomond and the Trossachs, and the Cairngorm National Park) and many National Nature Reserves.
+These are a great place to start your search for wildlife.
+But don’t forget to also keep your eyes open in city parks such as Holyrood Park in Edinburgh and Kelvingrove Park in Glasgow.

 Meantime here are a few special places — but remember that there are many more!

-Guillemots, razorbills and skuas in the Shetland Islands.
+Guillemots, razorbills and skuas – Shetland Islands.

-Geese and choughs on the Isle of Islay.
+Geese and choughs – Isle of Islay.

-Barnacle geese on the Solway Firth.
+Barnacle geese – Solway Firth.

-Corncrakes in the Hebrides.
+Corncrakes – Hebrides.

 In October watch salmon leaping over waterfalls on the River Dee and its tributaries.